cstuncsik/fewa/README.md

 **Fire Earth Water Air**

-Shooter game for the js13k 2014 contest
+Logical shooter game for the js13k game 2014 contest

 ##Game rules##
 You have the four elements and 3 types of bricks from each element type.